 Mumbai – The city with growing startups

 With a growing number of startups being created in India each year, the country is bustling with more startup energy than ever.
-And playing a very important role in India’s burgeoning startup scene is its financial capital – the city of Mumbai.
+The Mumbai startup ecosystem is playing a very important role in India’s burgeoning startup scene and is its financial capital.

 “While Bangalore had taken early lead in the Indian startup story, a lot of entrepreneurs from the leading institutions in the area, as well as already established product companies have chosen Mumbai as their launchpad city, and more and more are continuing to do so,” says Sasha Mirchandani, founder of Kae Capital and co-founder of Mumbai Angels.
 In StartupBlink’s 2019 report, Mumbai is ranked 3rd in India and 29th globally.

-The startups in Mumbai mostly revolve around the financial, consumer services, media and retail sector, and the ecosystem is frequently compared to that of New York.
+The startups in the Mumbai Startup Ecosystem mostly revolve around the financial, consumer services, media and retail sector, and the ecosystem is frequently compared to that of New York.

 The abundance of venture capitalists, growth funds, educational institutions and incubators has propelled Mumbai’s growth in the startup scene.